vivianemeli/Plato-Pizza-Report/README.md

 ## Analysis and Visualisations

 I created measures for total quantity sold, total revenue and average revenue and carried out other analysis displayed in the report below.
-View DAX [here](Plato'spizzaDAX.txt)
+View DAX code [here](Plato'spizzaDAX.txt)

 ![](PlatoPizzaAnalysis01.jpg)